 I came home feeling totally distraught, asking myself why isn't anyone doing something about this atrocity?
 Why?
 Why?
 Why?
 Then deep down inside, I heard a small soft voice whispering why haven't YOU done anything about it?
 I remember shedding a few tears over the realization that it only takes one person to make a difference.

-As the story will unfold, I never stopped going on Sunday mornings, and through these 10 years, although the location has now changed to 12th Avenue and Madison.
-I've seen one miracle after another.
-Lives have been changed, friendships / alliances have been born, an army of volunteers have been galvanized, provisions have been made.
+As the story will unfold, my heart will be serving on Sunday morning downtown.
+Although the location has now changed to 12th Avenue and Madison Street, I've seen one miracle after another.
+Lives have changed, friendships / alliances born, an army of volunteers galvanized, provisions made.
 Sure, adversities still exist, but through it all, our hands and feet have become the hands and feet of Jesus!

 I will encourage you, as you read these words, if you are hearing that small soft voice regarding any area of your life, don't ignore it.
 Please do what it says.
 I promise you will never regret it; I did not.